StratifyLabs/StratifyBlog/content/tutorials/2013-12-05-Flow-Control.md

 }
 ```

-The first if clause will print "x is equal to 5" if the variable x is equal to five.
+The first if clause will print `x is equal to 5` if the variable `x` is equal to five.
 Otherwise, it will not output anything.
-The second if clause appends a statement to execute if x is not equal to five.
+The second if clause appends a statement to execute if `x` is not equal to five.
 The else portion of an if clause is always optional.
-If you are only executing one statement within an if clause, the curly brackets ({}) are also optional.
+If you are only executing one statement within an if clause, the curly brackets `{}` are also optional.
 Though, many programmers always include them to make the code more readable and to avoid ambiguous situations.
 Here are a few more examples.

 ```c++
 if(x>5) printf("x is greater than 5\n");